swagboy19450/KING_COBRA/README.md

     - `APP_ID`:   You can get this value from https://my.telegram.org
     - `API_HASH`:   You can get this value from https://my.telegram.org
 - The userbot will not work without setting the mandatory vars.
+- IF REPL.IT FOR STRING SESSION IS NOT WORKING SO YOU WILL USE @SessionGeneratorBot

 </details>